 Q: How do you use a motorcycle ramp that’s too narrow to stand on?

 A: Narrow ramps are less than ideal, but you can still make them work.
 One option is to walk next to the bike as it goes up, then hop in after it (or have people up there to take over).
-Another is to strap two narrow ramps together and jury-rig a single, broader one.
+Another is to strap two narrow inclines together and jury-rig a single, broader one.

 Q: Can you put a motorcycle in the back of a truck without a loading ramp?